Nonparametric Pricing Analytics with Customer Covariates: Introduction

-We propose a nonparametric policy for the decision analyst.
-The policy achieves near-optimal performance compared to a clairvoyant decision analyst who knows $f(\bm x,p)$ and sets $p^\ast(\bm x)=\argmax_{p} f(\bm x,p)$ in each period.
-More precisely, the expected difference in total rewards between the proposed policy and the clairvoyant policy, which is referred to as the \emph{regret} in the literature, grows at $O(\log(T)^2T^{(2+d)/(4+d)})$ as $T\to \infty$.
+We propose a nonparametric learning policy for the firm.
+That is, the policy does not depend on specific forms of $f(\bm x,p)$ and only assumes general structures such as continuity and smoothness.
+The policy achieves near-optimal performance compared to a clairvoyant who knows $f(\bm x,p)$ and sets $p^\ast(\bm x)=\argmax_{p} f(\bm x,p)$ for a customer of covariate $\bm x$.
+More precisely, the expected difference in total revenues between the proposed policy and the clairvoyant policy, which is referred to as the \emph{regret} in the literature, grows at $O(\log(T)^2T^{(2+d)/(4+d)})$ as $T\to \infty$.
 The rate is sublinear in $T$, implying that when the length of horizon tends to infinity, the average regret incurred per period becomes negligible.
-Moreover, we prove that no non-anticipating policies can achieve a lower regret than $O(T^{(2+d)/(4+d)})$ for a reasonable class of unknown reward functions $f$.
-Therefore, we successfully work out the exploration/exploitation dilemma with covariates.
+Moreover, we prove that no pricing policies can achieve a lower regret than $O(T^{(2+d)/(4+d)})$ for a reasonable class of unknown objective functions $f$.
+Therefore, we successfully work out the learning/earning dilemma with covariates.

-There are two main contributions made in this paper.
-To the best of our knowledge, nonparametric policies have only been proposed for learning problems with discrete decision variables (multi-armed bandit problems) or without covariates in the previous literature.
-The design of our policy is substantially different from the UCB-type policies commonly used in learning problems.
-Instead, we incorporate the idea from tree-based methods in statistical learning \citep{hastie01statisticallearning}, which is a popular nonparametric predictive model but does not have an ``exploitation'' element.
-As a result, the regret analysis of the policy does not follow the standard approach in the learning literature.
-We show that our policy achieves the best achievable rate of regret except for logarithm terms of $T$.
-Thus, the nonparametric solution in this paper cannot be further improved for the problem we consider.

-Second, the best achievable rate of regret derived in this paper, $O(T^{(2+d)/(4+d)})$, sheds light on the complex nature of the interaction between the nonparametric formulation and the covariate dimension.
-Without covariates, it has been shown that parametric and nonparametric methods can achieve the same rate of regret $O(\sqrt{T})$ (e.g., compare \citealt{besbes2009dynamic,wang2014close} and \citealt{keskin2014dynamic,denboer2014simul}).
-Assuming a linear form of the covariate, \citet{qiang2016dynamic,javanmard2016dynamic,ban2017personalized} have shown that the best achievable rate of regret is still $O(\sqrt{T})$ or $O(\log(T))$, depending on specific assumptions.
-Our result demonstrates that lack of knowledge of the reward function's parametric form is extremely costly when the covariate is high-dimensional.
-In particular, the regret grows at $O(T^{(2+d)/(4+d)})$, which is almost linear in $T$ when $d$ is large.\footnote{This phenomenon also exists for multi-armed bandit problems \citep{goldenshluger2013linear,rigollet2010nonparametric}.} This finding also suggests the decision analyst incorporate contextual information selectively when he/she is not confident in parametric models and decides to adopt a nonparametric formulation.